 Mamallapuram Heritage Trip with Archaeologist, 1Day

-- Mesmerising narration by an young Archaeologist, unheard stories, unseen places.
+- Mesmerising narration by a young Archaeologist, unheard stories, unseen places.
 Multi perspective covering History, Archaeological, Architecture & Mythological

-- Visiting 7th Century Built monuments & temples – Rock-cut architecture, Shore temple, Lighthouse, Tiger caves, Tiger caves temple 2, Arjuna Penance, Govardhana giri, All the rathas, Lighthouse, Mahishasura Mardini cave, Varaha cave, adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Thirumathi cave
+- Visiting 7th Century Built monuments & temples – Rock-cut architecture, Shore temple, Lighthouse, Tiger caves, Arjuna Penance, All the Chariots (Rathas), Lighthouse, Mahishasura Mardini cave, Varaha cave, adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Thirumathi cave and so on.

 - Walking around 2004 incident unearthed 2000 years old Subramaniya temple excavated site